Indigenous Trauma & Resilience Research Center

-New to the team: Dr. Jonathan Geiger, Interim Pricipal Investigator
+Dr. Jonathan Geiger, Interim Principal Investigator

 As of September 2022, Dr. Jonathan Geiger is Interim PI of the COBRE-funded Indigenous Trauma & Resilience Research Center, the goal of which is to address the impact of historical and unresolved trauma on health inequities within the American Indian and Alaska Native population.
 The project's original PI, Dr. Donald Warne, will continue to support the center as part of an internal advisory committee.